What is Clinical Massage Therapy?

 Massage Therapy

+In all types of massage therapy, the intention is to relax the soft tissues, increase delivery of blood and oxygen to the massaged areas, warm them, and help the body to relax.
 In a typical massage therapy session, the practitioner will discuss symptoms, medical history and the desired results.
 The practitioner generally performs some evaluation through touch before beginning the massage.
 Oil or powder help reduce friction on the skin and the therapist may use other aids, such as ice, heat, fragrances, or machines.
+Massage may be found to bring relief from everyday aches, reduce stress, increase relaxation, address feelings of anxiety and tension, and aid general wellness.
+It can also be used in support of other therapies to assist in the rehabilitation of muscular injuries.

 Book and Find out Why Our Clients Rave About Our Massage Treatments